 Computer: This one is pretty self explanatory, but I put it on the list because without a computer you cannot do the job of a production manager.
 If you are working as a freelance production manager you won’t always be working in an office that has computers available.
 It is important to own a computer; a laptop makes the most sense so that you can take it with you to set and to an office.
 Invest in a solid computer and make sure you always backup your files.
 You should keep all of your files from any job, as you never know when you might need them.

-Contacts: The production manager does most of the hiring for a production, they make deals for equipment and they track down any special needs that might be required on a production.
+Contacts: The Production Manager often times does most of the hiring for production.
+They make deals for equipment and they track down any special needs that might be required on a production.
 It is important that you have people to call and that you have industry contacts.
 When you work with someone that does a good job, make sure that you have all of their information and that you keep in touch with them.
 You do not want to be starting every job from scratch.
 It is integral to your job that you network and make contacts from every job that you do.

 Working as a production manager is a tough job and requires a lot of hard work.
-If you have decided that you want to work as a production manager the best thing for you to do is start at the bottom and work your way up.
+The best thing for you to do is start at the bottom and work your way up.
 Production managers need to know everything about a production and the best way to learn that is to work in as many departments as you can and log as many hours on set and in a production office as you can.
-I have been working as a production manager for almost two years, but prior to this job I worked as a production assistant, 1st & 2nd assistant director, production coordinator, camera assistant, script supervisor and more.
-My success has been because of my willingness to try anything once and immerse myself in this industry.
 Don’t be afraid of starting at the bottom, there is a lot to learn and you will be a better production manager because of it.

 Check out the Free Film Documents section of our site for a bunch of useful documents that can help any production manager.